ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "Well I'm sure if there was a statue of the King of Bythinia here, he'd have some nice things to-"

-"By the gods, I cannot beleive this!" the statue bellowed.
+"By the gods, I cannot believe this!" the statue bellowed.
 The walls shook as the statue continued.
 "It has been TWO THOUSAND YEARS and people cannot JUST SHUT UP about the King of Bythinia.
 Oh remember that time Caesar was in Bythinia?
 Can you show me what the King of Bythinia was so happy about?
 Can you shake it like you're the Queen of Bythinia?
 Again and again and again for millenia!
 Seriously!"

-The statue's scowl was seemed dangerous enough to behead Pompeii the Great all by itself.
+The statue's scowl seemed dangerous enough to behead Pompeii the Great all by itself.

-"Not so colorless now, are you?" said the cutout.
+"Not so colourless now, are you?" said the cutout.

 ![Full Moon Twemoji](/j-cardboard-1/attachments/thumbnail5.svg) [Image credit: Twitter Twemoji](class:credit)